lliendo/Radar-Plugins/README.rst

 Installation
 ------------

+Clone this repository to a temporary directory using `GIT <https://git-scm.com/>`_ (or alternatively download as .zip).

-Manually copy the plugins (which are contained in the plugins directory) you want to add to your Radar client's plugins directory.
+Now manually copy the plugins (which are contained in the plugins directory) you want to add to your Radar client's plugins directory.

 Tests
 -----

+You'll need to have `Nose <https://https://github.com/lliendo/Radar>`_ installed on your system to run these tests.

 Radar-Plugins uses `Nose <https://nose.readthedocs.org/en/latest/>`_ to run its tests.
 To install Nose, from the command line run :